General multiple Dirichlet series from perverse sheaves: Introduction

 Define the multiple Dirichlet series

 The main theorem of this paper, giving an axiomatic characterization of the coefficients of the geometrically defined multiple Dirichlet series $Z(s_1,\dots,s_{r};q,\chi,M)$, is as follows.

-\begin{theo} For any fixed $M$, is the unique function, that, together with a function $J(d_1,\dots,d_r; q,\chi,M)$ from tuples of natural numbers $d_1,\dots, d_r$, to compatible systems of sets of ordered pairs of Weil numbers, satisfies the axioms
+\begin{theo} For any fixed $M$, is the unique function, that, together with a function $J(d_1,\dots,d_r; q,\chi,M)$ from tuples of natural numbers $d_1,\dots, d_r$, to compatible systems of sets of ordered pairs of Weil numbers and integers, satisfies the axioms

 \begin{enumerate}

 \item If $f_1,\dots,f_{r}$ and $g_1,\dots, g_{r}$ satisfy $\gcd(f_i,g_j)=1$ for all $i$ and $j$, then we have

 \item $a(1,\dots,1;q,\chi,M)=1$ and $a(1,\dots, 1, f, 1,\dots,1;q,\chi,M)=1$ for all linear polynomials $f$.